genki15/Mugbot/README.md

 <br>

-The Mugbot system is developed at Tokyo City University.
+The Mugbot system is developed by Tokyo City University.

 For more information, check [mugbot.com](http://www.mugbot.com/) or their [repository on Github](https://github.com/mugbot/Mugbot-System)